thenexthub/Codira/docs/SIL/Types.md

 functions, but otherwise can be invoked with the normal `apply` and `try_apply` instructions (or `begin_apply` if they are coroutines).

-In Swift, the `withUnsafeContinuation` primitive is used to implement primitive suspend points.
+In Codira, the `withUnsafeContinuation` primitive is used to implement primitive suspend points.
 In SIL, `@async` functions represent this abstraction using the `get_async_continuation[_addr]` and `await_async_continuation` instructions. `get_async_continuation[_addr]`